Public Health Studies

 Students can petition to have other courses count for any of the above categories.

-These Off-Campus programs with a Public Health focus may meet one or more of the requirements listed above:
+The following study abroad programs with a Public Health focus may meet one or more of the requirements listed above:

 - Kenya: Global Health and Human Rights will meet either "Research Methods" or "Social Science & Humanities" through the Research Methods and Ethics course.
 Other courses may also be applied.